Takashi Kobayashi (racing driver)

 Takashi Kobayashi (小林 崇志, Kobayashi Takashi) is a Japanese racing driver.
 He currently drives in the Formula Nippon, and the Super GT series in the GT500 category.
 He is not related to fellow Japanese driver Kamui Kobayashi.

-In 2010 he won the All-Japan Formula Three championship, National Class.
+In 2010, Kobayashi won the All-Japan Formula Three championship, National Class.

-In 2010 he made his debut in the Super GT series (GT500) at the Pokka GT Summer Special (Suzuka Circuit) as the 3rd driver of the ARTA.
+In 2010, Kobayashi made his debut in the Super GT series (GT500) at the Pokka GT Summer Special (Suzuka Circuit) as the third driver of the ARTA.
 Despite the team mistakenly declaring him to qualify instead of Ralph Firman in the final session, he claimed the pole position, being the first to do so on a debut. the ARTA team won the race the following day.